 This Community Recreation Plan covers the jurisdiction controlled by the City of Northville and Northville Charter Township.
-Northville is a suburb of Metro Detroit and is located about 15 miles west of the city of Detroit and 17 miles northeast of Ann Arbor.
+The Northville community is a suburb of Metro Detroit and is located about 15 miles west of the city of Detroit and 17 miles northeast of Ann Arbor.
 The City of Northville encompasses approximately 2.06 square miles straddling the border of Wayne and Oakland Counties.
 Northville Charter Township encompasses approximately 16.57 square miles in the northwestern portion of Wayne County.
-The predominant land use in Northville is residential, typically single-family homes.
+The predominant land use in the community is residential, typically single-family homes, with an historic downtown business district in the City of Northville.